googleapis/python-documentai-toolbox/README.rst

-Document AI SDK
+Document AI Toolbox
 =================================

 |experimental| |versions|

-`Document AI SDK`_: Service to parse structured information from unstructured or semi-structured documents using state-of-the-art Google AI such as natural language, computer vision, translation, and AutoML.
+`Document AI Toolbox`_: Service to parse structured information from unstructured or semi-structured documents using state-of-the-art Google AI such as natural language, computer vision, translation, and AutoML.

 - `SDK Documentation`_